LucasRuizMartins/LucasRuizMartins/README.md

  -->

 - 🌱 I’m currently learning Java and Spring Framework.
-My dream is a new job in the developer sector.
+My next step is a home office work in the developer sector.
-I don't have a experience in this area, but i have a large experience in quality sector and a loot willingness to learning more.
+I don't have a great experience in this area, but i have a large experience in quality sector and a loot willingness to learning more.
-I am started my studies in development in december of 2020, In november of 2021 i knew Java and POO development, since then i am dedicated my time for learning more of this area...
+I am started my studies in development in december of 2020, In november of 2021 i knew Java and POO development, since then i am dedicated my time for learning more, in Jun of 2023 i got my first work oportunity in Tecnology, Now i'm working using VBA, HTML, CSS, Javascript React and making relatorys using Power B.I ...